Business case model

 Quality assessment of the business case

 The guide to the governmental business case model contains guidance on how to employ the model correctly.
-In addition, the Inter-ministerial Project Office offers to do a quality assessment of the business case and PID for ICT projects before these documents are submitted to the Danish Council for ICT Projects for risk assessment.
+In addition, the Inter-ministerial Project Office offers to do a quality assessment of the business case and project brief for ICT projects before these documents are submitted to the Danish Council for ICT Projects for risk assessment.